Effects of COVID-19 Pandemic and Response on the Producer Price Index

 - What happens when PPI data cannot be collected?
 When BLS cannot obtain a price, missing prices are imputed by the prices of similar items that have been collected.
 Essentially, the price movement of items that are not collected are estimated to be the same as those in their general index category.
 See the "Missing prices" section on page 10 of the PPI Handbook of Methods chapter for a brief discussion of this procedure.
 Note that this type of imputation method is the standard operational procedure used by the PPI program each month when estimating missing prices.
 Imputation allows indexes to be calculated, even when a fairly small number of prices are collected.

 - Will PPI industry sample updates be affected?
 BLS periodically updates the sample of producers providing data to reflect current conditions more accurately when the structure, membership, technology, or product mix of an industry shifts.
 BLS usually updates 40–50 industries a year, through three sample update cycles.
-The next PPI sample update is scheduled to occur with the release of June PPI data on July 10, 2020.
-As of the close of May 2020, a majority of the data necessary for this sample update were collected and the sample update is expected to proceed as scheduled.
-We anticipate that the next few sample updates will have fewer industries refreshed, reflecting challenges related to initiating establishments into the survey, which normally involves in-person data collection.
+The latest PPI sample update occurred with the release of February PPI data on March 12, 2021.
+As of the close of January 2021, a majority of the data necessary for this sample update were collected, and the sample update was performed as scheduled.
+This sample update contained fewer industries than normal, and we anticipate that the next few sample updates will have fewer industries refreshed, reflecting challenges related to initiating establishments into the survey, which normally involves in-person data collection.
 On March 16, 2020, BLS suspended all in-person data collection and began conducting initiation interviews by telephone or email.
 PPI data collectors were instructed temporarily not to contact establishments such as physicians’ offices and manufactures of surgical and medical instruments by telephone because it would cause an undue burden on respondents.
 As a result, BLS will need to extend sample update cycles to collect enough data for some industries.